chrisnoonan98675/site/xl-testview/concept/reports.markdown

 <div class="col-md-10">
 <p>Type: Functional</p>
 <p>Span: Multiple test runs</p>
 <p>A flakiness overview report shows how stable or unstable tests are over time.
-Given a time range, the most flaky tests are shown.</p>
+Given a time range, the most flaky tests are shown.
+Flakiness is calculated as the actual number of changes from 'passed' to 'failed' ()or the other way arround) versus the possible number of changes.
+This given the number of test runs visible in the date/time range selected.</p>
 </div>
 </div>